BioPandas/biopandas/docs/sources/CONTRIBUTING.md

 #### 1. Tutorials

-Please note that documents containing code examples are generated from IPython Notebook files located in `mlxtend/docs/sources/ipynb` and converted to markdown via
+Please note that documents containing code examples are generated from IPython Notebook files and converted to markdown via

 ```bash
 ~/github/mlxtend/docs/examples$ nbconvert --to markdown <file.ipynb>